 - maintain satisfactory academic progress as set forth in this policy.

 Students are evaluated at the end of every term for SAP.
 All students are evaluated on three standards: grade point average (qualitative measure), credit hour completion ratio (quantitative measure), and maximum timeframe.
 To maintain eligibility under SAP in “Good Standing,” students must meet all three standards.
+All periods of enrollment at NCMC are calculated in SAP, including periods of enrollment during which a student did not receive federal student aid.

 Standard 1: Grade Point Average (Qualitative Measure) Students must maintain a minimum qualitative measure of progress defined as the Financial Aid cumulative GPA.
 The Financial Aid cumulative GPA includes adjustments for remedial courses described in the Remedial Courses section of this policy.
 Students must maintain a 2.0 Financial Aid cumulative GPA.
+Standard rounding rules are not applied to the Financial Aid cumulative GPA.

 Standard 3: Maximum Timeframe Students must complete their degree program within 150 percent of the published credit hour requirements for the degree.
 Students who are unable to complete their degree program within the timeframe limitation will be suspended from federal student aid.